-- (a) presides at meetings in accordance with this Act; - (b) provides leadership and guidance to the community in the district; - (c) carries out civic and ceremonial duties on behalf of the Local Government; - (d) speaks on behalf of the Local Government; - (e) performs such other functions as are given to the mayor or president by this Act or any other written law; and - (f) liaises with the CEO on the Local Government's affairs and the performance of its functions.
+- (a) Presides at meetings in accordance with the Act. - (b) Provides leadership and guidance to the community in the district. - (c) Carries out civic and ceremonial duties on behalf of the local government. - (d) Speaks on behalf of the local government. - (e) Performs such other functions as are given to the Mayor or President by the Act or any other written law. - (f) Liaises with the CEO on the local government's affairs and the performance of its functions.

-The Mayor even though elected by the community has the following additional responsibilities, which are similar to councillors and outlined in section 2.10 of the Act:
+The Mayor, even though elected by the community, has the following additional responsibilities, which are similar to Councillors and outlined in section 2.10 of the Act:

-- (a) represents the interests of electors, ratepayers and residents of the district: - (b) provides leadership and guidance to the community in the district; - (c) facilitates communication between the community and the council; - (d) participates in the Local Government's decision-making processes at council and committee meetings; and - (e) performs such other functions as are given to an elected member by this Act or any other written law.
+- (a) Represents the interests of electors, ratepayers and residents of the district. - (b) Provides leadership and guidance to the community in the district. - (c) Facilitates communication between the community and the Council. - (d) Participates in the local government's decision-making processes at Council and Committee meetings. - (e) Performs such other functions as are given to an Elected Member by the Act or any other written law.